dassein/starter-academic/content/home/services.md

 ---
-# An instance of the Markdown widget.
+# An instance of the Portfolio widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-widget: markdown
+widget: portfolio

 # This file represents a page section.
 headless: true